realabdulkhaliq/Prompting-Guide-for-Agentic-AI/README.md

 ```
 First, think carefully step by step about what documents are needed to answer the query.
 Then, print out the TITLE and ID of each document.
 Then, format the IDs into a list.
 ```

+_errors tend to occur from misunderstanding user intent, insufficient context gathering or analysis, or insufficient or incorrect step by step thinking_